|

 There's so much to say about our experiences this year, and no way to actually get it down.
 There's just not enough meta-time.
 So you're getting a small bit of the vibe.

-One major addition to our Burning Man this year is a huge Aluminet shade structure.
-For too many years we've been held hostage by the sun, trapped in camping structures not designed for deserts, or those which provide too little shade (which moves too much to be of any real use).
+One major addition to our Burning Man this year is Our Burning Man Aluminet Shade Structure.
+(That page has a description, ordering information, etc.) For too many years we've been held hostage by the sun, trapped in camping structures not designed for deserts, or those which provide too little shade (which moves too much to be of any real use).

 ![]() A few days later Ranger Lefty and I went to CruiseAmerica in Oakland to pick up the recreational vehicle (RV) we'd rented.